Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Changes the auditing settings of an Azure SQL server.

 ### [Set-AzSqlServerAuditing](Set-AzSqlServerAuditing.md)
+**Important: This cmdlet is deprecated, [Set-AzSqlServerAudit](https://docs.microsoft.com/en-us/powershell/module/az.sql/set-azsqlserveraudit) is replacing it.**

 Changes the auditing settings of an Azure SQL server.

 ### [Set-AzSqlServerDisasterRecoveryConfiguration](Set-AzSqlServerDisasterRecoveryConfiguration.md)